astagi/YMCA/README.md

 - upload:       Uploads the last built target to an attached Android device.

-- sign:         TODO Generate a signed package.
+- sign:         #TODO Generate a signed package.

 - restartadb:   Restarts adb.
 Sometimes needed.

-- devices:      TODO Prints the list of all available devices.
+- devices:      Prints the list of all available devices.

 - targets:      Prints the list of all available targets.